TN Senator Blackburn tours South Texas border - NewsBreak

 TN Senator Blackburn tours South Texas border

 NASHVILLE, Tenn.
-(WKRN) — Tennessee’s Senator Marsha Blackburn said there are signs put up by Border Patrol in an effort to reduce the number of rescue missions of illegals crossing into the U.S.Haitian caravan heading for U.S. border in coming days, activist says
+(WKRN) — Tennessee’s Senator Marsha Blackburn said there are signs put up by Border Patrol in an effort to reduce the number of rescue missions of illegal immigrants crossing into the U.S.Haitian caravan heading for U.S. border in coming days, activist says

 The Republican Senator posted a video on Twitter Sunday night showing the laminated sign with an arrow on it.
 She said the Border Patrol has placed those signs so that people crossing don’t get lost.